furaihankamyl/furaihankamyl.github.io/content/pimnas.md

 ![Receiving the Silver Medal on stage at PIMNAS 37](images/pimnas-4.jpg)

 Research is not finished when the methodology is sound or the paper is written.
-It is finished — if it can ever be finished — when it reaches the people who have the standing to act on it.
+It is finished, if it can ever be finished, when it reaches the people who have the standing to act on it.

 The part of this project that I return to most is the policy brief sitting with Ditjenpas, and the children we interviewed at LPKA who spoke about their futures with a sincerity that I hope the Indonesian juvenile justice system will one day match.